EndometriosisHysterectomy and endometriosis

 Endometriosis is a gynecological condition that occurs when cells from the lining of the womb (uterus) grow in other areas of the body.

 Endometriosis symptoms vary widely, and some women with the condition have no symptoms.
-Symptoms can include:
+The most common symptom of endometriosis is chronic pelvic pain.
+Other symptoms can include:

 - Sleep problems